 - Reckless driving – Taking chances in traffic will get you hurt eventually.

-- Risky hobbies – free diving, free climbing, sky diving, etc…
+- Risky hobbies – free diving, car racing, free climbing, sky diving, piloting, etc…

 #3 Buy Too Much House

-It used to be easy to qualify for a large mortgage and many people use that as a guideline.
-You probably should NOT buy as much house as the bank allows.
+It’s pretty easy to qualify for a large mortgage and many buyers use that as a guideline.
+You should NOT buy as much house as the bank will lend you.
 A more expensive house means more property taxes, furniture, maintenance, and higher utility bills.
 Housing is usually everyone’s highest monthly expense and we should minimize that as much as we can.
 What’s the size of your ideal home?

 It’s unfortunate, but Americans have a lot of debt.
-The average American owes about $47,000.
+The average American owes about $90,000.
+This is a big increase from $47,000 in 2013.
 We have student loans, car loans, credit cards, mortgages, and personal loans.
 If you have debt, it doesn’t matter how you got there, you just need to work on getting rid of it.
 You are paying a lot of interest every month and the money could have gone into building wealth instead.
-Of course some debts are worse than others.
+Of course, some debts are worse than others.
 Mortgages are not that bad actually as long as you can handle the payment comfortably.

 I almost skipped this one since I don’t think about cars much at all.
 It is a big expense especially if you like luxury cars.
-A car loses its value every day, so there is no point buying an expensive car unless you already have too much money.
-I’d say a car should NOT be worth more than 10% of your net worth.
+A car loses its value every day, so there is no point in buying an expensive car unless you already have too much money.
+My personal cap for a new car is 3 months of income.
+That’s a pretty good guideline, right?

 One common mistake many investors make is not diversifying their investment.
-Don’t put more than 10% of your portfolio in one stock.
-One big stumble can set you back quite a bit if your investment is too concentrated.
+Generally, you shouldn’t put more than 10% of your portfolio in one stock.
+One big stumble can set you back years if your investment is too concentrated.
 It’s important to figure out your target asset allocation and stick with it through thick and thin.

-Most of us make more money every year though raises.
+Most of us make more money every year through raises.
 Unfortunately, we also spend more and more every year.
-That’s good for the economy, but it makes financial independence impossible for most families.
-Keeping your lifestyle costs under control is hard, but it will help you build wealth much faster.
+That’s good for the economy, but it puts financial independence out of reach for most families.
+If we keep lifestyle inflation under control, it’ll be much easier to build wealth and achieve financial independence.

 Your career is probably your most valuable asset.
 With some hard work and a little luck, you’ll be able to raise your earned income for 40+ years.
 I’m a bad example here.
 I lost interest in my field and quit my engineering career only after 16 years.
-If I had stayed interested, then we’d be wealthy much sooner.
+If I had stayed interested, then we’d be much richer now.
+Money isn’t everything, though.
+We’re wealthy enough and much happier than if I didn’t retire.

 Last, but not least, is not having financial goals.
 I think this one is particularly difficult for young people.
 When you’re young, you just want to enjoy life and spend some money.
 If you don’t set some long term financial goals, then you won’t have anything to work toward.
 Here are some examples.